 - Supports Multiple Platforms: ASP.NET Core applications can run on Windows, Linux, and Mac.
 So you don't need to build different apps for different platforms using different frameworks.

-- IoC Container: It includes built-in IoC container for automatic dependency injection which makes it maintainable and testable.
+- IoC Container: It includes the built-in IoC container for automatic dependency injection which makes it maintainable and testable.

-- Integration with Modern UI Frameworks: It allows you to use and manage modern UI frameworks such as AngularJS, ReactJS, Umber, Bootstrap etc. using Bower (a package manager for the web).
+- Integration with Modern UI Frameworks: It allows you to use and manage modern UI frameworks such as AngularJS, ReactJS, Umber, Bootstrap, etc. using Bower (a package manager for the web).

 - Hosting: ASP.NET Core web application can be hosted on multiple platforms with any web server such as IIS, Apache etc. It is not dependent only on IIS as a standard .NET Framework.

 - Code Sharing: It allows you to build a class library that can be used with other .NET frameworks such as .NET Framework 4.x or Mono.
 Thus a single code base can be shared across frameworks.